asgaardlab/dota2-prediction-models/prediction-models/README.md

 ## Step-by-step to run the scritps

-1. Download the model features from this repository: http://doi.org/10.5281/zenodo.3890315.
+1. Download the model features from [this zenodo repository](http://doi.org/10.5281/zenodo.3890315).
 The features for each of the three types of matches are available in the *model_pre_match_features.zip* file.

 2. Extract the contents from the *model_pre_match_features.zip* file and keep the structure and names of its sub-directories and respective files.